How to Build Your First Surfboard

 Tool Research From surfersteve.com - A Compromise For Those Wishing To Replicate Production Surfboard Building Methods

 Although the book, How to Build Your First Surfboard, strives to steer builders from the possible wreckage of production building, it is clear most builders would prefer the look of a mass produced surfboard.
 The following tools and tips will make this more likely, although the first surfboard will, no doubt, still have many imperfections.
 Hundreds of dollars can be saved by using the following tools compared to industry standard tools.
-The following has been extensively tested by the author, the expense and labor solely for the benefit of you, the reader (The author already owned the industry standard tools).
+The following has been extensively tested (on 6 boards in 2012) by the author, the expense and labor solely for the benefit of you, the reader (The author already owned the industry standard tools).
 Be aware these tools are not designed for heavy duty, continuous production use, but will work well for the occasional garage built board.

 TOOL